preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/notification-panel/index.rst

 + **Title**: You can add a block title here if you wish.
 + **Category**: Click the plus here to add a new Category.
-+ **Category Title**: Add a Title for the new Category.
++ **Category title**: Add a title for the new category.
 You can add titles for all active languages.
 (Click the flag to change language).
-+ **Icon Type**: Select an Icon Type.
++ **Icon type**: Select an icon type.
-+ **Icon**: Choose the Icon in the Icon Type you have selected.
++ **Icon**: Choose the Icon in the icon type you have selected.
-+ **View Controls**: Here you select what you will display in the Category.
++ **View controls**: Here you select what you will display in the category.
 See below, under *Category settings* for more information.
-+ **Notification**: Select Automatic or Custom for the Category.
++ **Notification**: Select Automatic or Custom for the category.

-3. Click "ADD" to create the Category.
+3. Click "ADD" to create the category.
-4. Click the cog wheel to access the settings for the Category.
+4. Click the cog wheel to access the settings for the category.

 .. image:: notification-category-more-settings-cogwheel-4new3.png